jju/stubbl/matches/gcxi-02-ctft.md

 [[aficionado]]

-The dying moments when Venus could have won the match but she'd been badly hurt out in the open moments before were heartbreaking.
+The dying moments when Veens could have won the match but she'd been badly hurt out in the open moments before were heartbreaking.